 Vincent Cacialano, an artist originally from the U.S., is now based in the U.K..
-His work reflects an interest in collaboration and experimentation.
-He teaches and presents his live and digital work intersecting dance, performance and contemporary theatre, throughout Europe, Asia and North America.
-He writes and publishes reviews and essays on Performance, and is on the editorial and advisory board of The Journal of Dance and Somatic Practices.
-For more information on Vincent's research interests and the conceptual frameworks he explores, please see the writing and reviews page of this site.
+His work reflects an interest in collaboration, experimentation and social-comment.
+He teaches and presents his live and digital work intersecting dance, performance and music, internationally.
+He publishes reviews and essays on Performance, and is on the editorial and advisory board of The Journal of Dance and Somatic Practices.
+For more information on Vincent's research interests, please see the writing and reviews page of this site.

 “a combination of strong execution and off beat humor, the works over all impression is that of freshness, vitality and sure footed ability”